VijayRod/demo/container-storage/logs/storage-device-filesystem_nfs.md

 NFSv3
 - The NFS 3.0 protocol uses ports 111 and 2048.
   - https://learn.microsoft.com/en-us/azure/storage/blobs/network-file-system-protocol-support: The NFS 3.0 protocol uses ports 111 and 2048.
+  - https://learn.microsoft.com/en-us/azure/storage/blobs/network-file-system-protocol-support-how-to#step-2-configure-network-security: The NFS 3.0 protocol uses ports 111 and 2048.

 NFSv4
 - The NFSv4.1 service listens on port 2049 only and does not require portmap (port 111) to operate.
   - https://learn.microsoft.com/en-us/azure/storage/files/storage-files-how-to-mount-nfs-shares: Currently, only NFS version 4.1 is supported.
 Open port 2049
 - https://community.netapp.com/t5/Tech-ONTAP-Blogs/NFSv3-and-NFSv4-What-s-the-difference/ba-p/441316
 - https://datatracker.ietf.org/doc/html/rfc5661

+## nfs.mount.permission

+- https://learn.microsoft.com/en-us/azure/aks/azure-csi-blob-storage-provision?tabs=mount-nfs%2Csecret: Mounting Blob storage using the NFS v3 protocol doesn't authenticate using an account key.
+Your AKS cluster needs to reside in the same or peered virtual network as the agent node.
+The only way to secure the data in your storage account is by using a virtual network and other network security settings.
+- https://learn.microsoft.com/en-us/azure/storage/blobs/network-file-system-protocol-support-how-to#step-2-configure-network-security: Currently, the only way to secure the data in your storage account is by using a virtual network and other network security settings